justjoshua1292/SQL/README.md

 SQL: Employee Tracker

-Our job was to create an interface that allow non-developers to easily view and interact with information stored in databases.
+Our job was to create an interface that allows non-developers to easily view and interact with information stored in databases.
 These interfaces are called content management systems (CMS).
 We built a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
 Walkthrough videos can be seen at the bottom of the page!